paperless-ngx/paperless-ngx/docs/usage_overview.rst

     When defining a mail rule with a folder, you may need to try different characters to define how the sub-folders are separated.
 Common values include ".", "/" or "|", but this varies by the mail server.
-Unfortunately, this isn't a value we can determine automatically.
-Either check the documentation for your mail server, or check for errors in the logs and try different folder separator values.
-If possible, the log will contain a listing of account folders, in the event of an error when trying to fetch mail from a certain folder.
+Check the documentation for your mail server.
+In the event of an error fetching mail from a certain folder, check the Paperless logs.
+When a folder is not located, Paperless will attempt to list all folders found in the account to the Paperless logs.

 .. note::